-The Hawker Tempest, which was initially known as the Typhoon II, evolved as this suggests from the Hawker Typhoon, being fitted with a new thin section wing of elliptical planform.
+The Hawker Aircraft Company Tempest was initially known as the Hawker Typhoon II, evolved as this suggests from the Hawker Typhoon having been fitted with a new thin section wing of elliptical planform.

-The first prototype (HM595) was flown at Langley for the first time on 2nd September 1942 with Phillip Lucas at the controls.
+The first prototype Hawker Tempest (HM595) was flown at Langley for the first time on 2nd September 1942 with Phillip Lucas at the controls.

-The Tempest V prototype initially retained a 'Typhoon-style' cockpit and tailfin although a dorsal fin was soon added, together with an all-round clear view canopy which was used on all production aircraft.
-The marque utilised a 2,180 hp Sabre IIA or IIB engine with a chin radiator and was armed with four 20mm Hispano cannons.
+The Hawker Tempest V prototype initially retained a 'Typhoon-style' cockpit and tailfin although a dorsal fin was soon added, together with an all-round clear view canopy which was used on all production aircraft.
+The marque utilised a 2,180 hp Napier Sabre IIA or IIB engine with a chin radiator (i.e. mounted within an air intake below the engine) and was armed with four 20mm Hispano cannons.

-The prototype Tempest I (HM599) flew on 24th February 1943 and, with its powerful Napier Sabre IV engine and exceptionally clean design, it achieved some 466 mph at 24,500 ft.
-However, despite this impressive performance it did not proceed further due to 'engine production difficulties'.
+The prototype Hawker Tempest I (HM599) flew on 24th February 1943, With its powerful Napier Sabre IV engine and an exceptionally clean design, it achieved some 466 mph at 24,500 ft.
+However, despite this impressive performance, it did not proceed further due to 'engine production shortages'.

-In addition to intercepting the V1 in the air, the Tempest proved to be a potent ground-attack fighter with rocket projectiles and underwing bombs augmenting the heavy cannon armament.
-It was soon operating successfully against airfields, radar installations, railways, enemy transport and V1 launch sites across Northern Europe.
+In addition to intercepting the V1 in the air, the Hawker Tempest proved to be a potent ground-attack fighter with rocket projectiles and underwing bombs augmenting the heavy cannon armament.
+It was soon operating successfully against airfields, radar installations, enemy transport, railway depots and rail lines, together with all important attacks on V1 launch sites across Northern Europe.

-The Tempest VI was too late to see action during the Second World Wa although four RAF squadrons operated the type in West Germany until 1949 when they were replaced by the De Havilland Vampire fighter-bomber.
+The Hawker Tempest VI was too late to see action during the Second World War although four RAF squadrons operated the type in West Germany until 1949.
+These were subsequently replaced by the De Havilland Vampire fighter-bomber.

 Variants & Numbers